 One of the lesser-known but significant risks during flooding is electrocution.
 Floodwaters can compromise electrical systems, leading to exposed wires and the potential for electric shock.

-According to the Federal Emergency Management Agency (FEMA) [3], electrocution is a leading cause of death during floods.
-The odds of dying due to electrocution are 1 in 13,176 [4].
+Electrocution is a leading cause of death during floods, although the odds of dying due to electrocution are 1 in 13,176 [3].
 Individuals must exercise extreme caution and avoid contact with electrical equipment and outlets in flooded areas.

 For example, If your breaker box is only accessible when standing in flood waters, then don’t shut it off by yourself.